Becoming a Patient at Scoliosis 3DC®

 Understandably, most parents want to take advantage of school breaks for appointments, however, please consider that scoliosis doesn’t wait.
 Any growth potential your child has means that they may be at risk of scoliosis progression.

 The best way to contact us for scheduling is by emailing email@example.com.
 If you have any questions, please don’t hesitate to call our office at (781) 938-8558.
 Dr. Moramarco also offers a complimentary phone consultation for patients and parents who have clinical questions.

 You will meet with Dr. Moramarco to review, in detail, the history of your or your child’s scoliosis considering age, type of curve, Cobb angle(s), health and family history.
 The comprehensive evaluation will include several scoliosis assessments and an explanation of your x-rays.
 The visit will also include a discussion about our scoliosis alternative treatments and they may apply to and benefit your situation, in particular.

 - Visual inspection: observation of curve(s), shoulders, hips, head, pelvis, knees, ankles, and feet–from front, back and sides.

 - Specific tests: range of motion, flexibility, scoliometer measurement, spirometry, chest expansion, palpation, muscle strength and gait analysis.

 - X-ray review and an anatomy lesson focusing on your unique scoliosis.
 Many people think of scoliosis as just one or two curves.
-In reality, a primary scoliosis curve comes with countercurves above and below.
-Scoliosis is also usually accompanied by trunk rotation and a flattening of the sagittal (side) profile making it a 3D condition, not just something you see on an x-ray!
+In reality, a primary scoliosis curve comes with counter curves above and below.
+Scoliosis is usually accompanied by trunk rotation and sometimes a change in the sagittal (side) profile–why it is referred to as a 3D condition–not just something you see on an x-ray!